 - Wrench or pliers to turn off utilities

 - Cell phone with chargers, inverter or solar charger

 Where should I store my kit?

-Ready.Gov gives the following guidelines for kit storage.
-Take time to build kits for all three locations so you will be prepared, no matter where you are!
+Ready.Gov suggests three locations for kit storage.
+Take time to build kits for all three locations highlighted below so you will be prepared, no matter where you are!

 Keep this kit in a designated place and have it ready in case you have to leave your home or resident hall quickly.
 Make sure all family members or roommates know where the kit is kept.

 Be prepared to shelter at work for at least 24 hours.
 Your work kit should include food, water and other necessities like medicines, as well as comfortable walking shoes, stored in a “grab and go” case.